 - It is an easier way to invest in foreign companies as there are no restrictions to invest in ADR.

 - ADR simplifies tax calculations.
-Trading in shares of foreign company in ADR would lead to tax under US jurisdiction and not in the home country of company.
+Trading in shares of a foreign company in ADR would lead to tax under US jurisdiction and not in the home country of the company.

 - The pricing of shares of foreign companies in ADR is generally cheaper.
-Hence it provides additional benefit to investors.
+Hence it provides additional benefits to investors.

 The following are the disadvantages of American Depository Receipts:

 - The number of options to invest in foreign companies is limited.
-Only few companies feel the necessity to register themselves through ADR.
-This limits the choice available to US investor to invest.
+Only a few companies feel the necessity to register themselves through ADR.
+This limits the choice available to US investors to invest.

-- The investment in companies opting for ADR often becomes illiquid as investor needs to hold the shares for long term to generate good returns.
+- The investment in companies opting for ADR often becomes illiquid.
+As an investor needs to hold the shares for the long term to generate good returns.

-- Any violation of compliance can lead to strict action by Securities Exchange Commission.
+- Any violation of compliance can lead to strict action by the Securities Exchange Commission.

-ADRs provide the US investors with ability to trade in foreign companies shares.
-ADR makes it easier and convenient for the domestic investors in US to trade in foreign companies shares.
-ADR provides the investors an opportunity to diversify their portfolio by investing in companies which are not located in America.
+ADRs allow US investors to trade in foreign companies’ shares.
+ADR makes it easier and convenient for domestic investors in the US to trade in foreign companies’ shares.
+ADR allows investors to diversify their portfolios by investing in companies that are not located in America.
 This eventually leads to investors investing in companies located in emerging markets, thereby leading to profit maximization for investors.